 - A research proposal of no more than 5 pages clearly and concisely indicating the nature of the project and the work to be performed, including the timeframe for execution of the work.

 - A comprehensive budget indicating all costs and all other sources of support, indicating whether they are already awarded or applied for.
 Documentation should include a quote provided by a travel agent and be based on the costs of the cheapest flight available.
-The type of flight (e.g. apex, Super-Apex, student fare) should be stated.
+The type of flight (e.g. Apex, Super-Apex, student fare) should be stated.

 - A complete curriculum vitae of the applicant listing all publications.

-- A letter of acceptance from the head of the host institute, countersigned by the leader of the group in which the applicant will work, stating that the institute will host the applicant.
+- A letter of acceptance from the Head of the host institute, countersigned by the leader of the group in which the applicant will work, stating that the institute will host the applicant.
 This letter should also give an indication of the living expenses for the duration of the visit and what contribution, if any, the host institution will make towards these costs

 - A list of publications by the direct host during the past five years.

-- A letter of recommendation from the head of the department of the applicant's home institution indicating the reasons why the Fellowship would be beneficial.
+- A letter of recommendation from the Head of the department of the applicant’s home institution indicating the reasons why the Fellowship would be beneficial.
 This letter should also list all other Fellowships previously received by the applicant, especially for travel abroad to attend meetings or to study at another institution.

 All documents should be sent as e-mail attachments (Word file or pdf); no printed applications should be sent in the regular mail.

 A comprehensive report outlining the work done in the host institution should be submitted to the Chair of the Committee no later than three months after completion of the visit.
-The report should clearly indicate the work done in terms of the original proposal in the application and should be countersigned by the head of the host laboratory.
-The head of the host laboratory will be required to provide a confidential report on the productivity of the Fellow during the visit.
+The report should clearly indicate the work done in terms of the original proposal in the application and should be countersigned by the Head of the host laboratory.
+The Head of the host laboratory will be required to provide a confidential report on the productivity of the Fellow during the visit.

-Acknowledgement of receipt of the Fellowship should be made in any publication(s) that arise(s) as a result of the visit.
+Acknowledgment of receipt of the Fellowship should be made in any publication(s) that arise(s) as a result of the visit.